-The Bonnaroo Works Fund is administered by the East Tennessee Foundation (ETF), and all proposals or inquiries should be directed to that organization.
+The Bonnaroo Works Fund is administered by the Community Foundation of Middle Tennessee, and all proposals or inquiries should be directed to that organization.
 All proposals will be acknowledged by the Foundation and reviewed by the Bonnaroo Works Fund Screening Committee.
 A member of the Screening Committee may contact the applicant to schedule a site visit.

 NEW GRANT CYCLE